 Generate some buzz among your friends and ask them to spread the word.
 Needless to say, the best advertisement for a yoga teacher is his or her own health and appearance.
 A potential trainer needs to be physically fit.

 There is always a direct proportion between the expertise and the amount of money you can command in any business.
-If you have prior experience as a yoga teacher and have done a few yoga certification courses, then you have better chances of earning good money.
+If you have prior experience as a yoga teacher and have done a little yoga certification courses, then you have better chances of earning good money.

 Some people who are in the real world of yoga share their views on what it is like to take up yoga teaching and its changing trends.

 Yoga is increasingly being treated as an exercise rather than a spiritual practice.
 Some teachers like Abhishek Shukla lament this, saying, “Yoga calls for long practice.
 People these days are treating yoga as an exercise class, skipping focus on breathing and relaxation and ignoring the fact that this discipline is a way of life.
 It’s unfortunate that we want crash courses for everything.”
 He is a Yoga teacher at Yoga Vidya Niketan at Vashi, Mumbai who has been practicing Yoga for the last ten years.
-As Abhishek says, learning Yoga takes time and so does becoming a popular Yoga teacher.
+As Abhishek says, learning Yoga takes time and so does become a popular Yoga teacher.

 People today tend to push themselves too hard to master a yoga posture.
 One word of advice for such people from Arun Pandala, a Gurgaon based Yoga teacher who has been practising for the last 20 years, “There is no competitive spirit in Yoga.
-The key is to practice Yoga according to your body condition, your body type, your age and your present physical and mental condition”.
-He is one of the senior most Yoga acharyas at the Sivananda Yoga Centre, Gurgaon.

 So if you want to make it big as a Yoga teacher, don’t compromise on your training, build on your strengths and consistently work to get better at serving your students.
 Teach, Learn and Teach!